-It’s that time of year again, and while gift shopping for anyone can be tough, buying unique travel gifts for girls is even tougher.
-What do you buy somebody that is rarely home?
+It’s that time of year again, and while gift shopping for anyone can be tough, buying Christmas travel gifts for girls is even tougher.
+What do you buy somebody that is rarely at home?
 What gift can you give to a female traveller that will actually be useful to her, that will fit into her backpack and that she will truly appreciate?

 (pssst – just click on the name of the products to buy!)